arnoldmartinez/book-notes/vim/Mastering-vim.md

 >         sys.exit(1)
 >       main(sys.argv[1:])

 To get back to normal mode in Vim, hit *Esc* on your keyboard.
-You'll see that ** -- INSERT --** has disappeared from the status line.
+You'll see that *-- INSERT --* has disappeared from the status line.
 Now, Vim is ready to take commands from you!

+## Saving and closing files

+To save a file execute the following command:

+>     :w

+:w stands for *write*

+#### TIP

+The write command can also be followed by a filename, making it possible to write to a different file, other than the one that is open(:w animal_farm_2.py).
+To change the current open file to a new one when saving, use *:saveas* command *:saveas animal_farm_2.py*

+Let's exit Vim and check if the file was indeed created *:q* stands for *quit*.
+You can also combine write and quit commands to write and exit by executing :wq.

+>     :q

+If you mae changes to a file and want to exit Vim without saving the changes, you'll have to use :q! to fore Vim to quit.
+Exclamation mark at the end of the command forces its execution.

+#### TIP

+Many commands in Vim have shorter and longer versions.
+For instance, :e, :w, and :q are short versions of :edit, :write, and :quit.
+In the Vim manual, the optional part of the command is often annotated in square brackets([]).
+For example, :w[rite] or :e[dit].

+Let's check the contents of a current directory.

+>     ls
+>     python3 animal_farm.py
+>     python3 animal_farm.py cat dog sheep

+#### TIP

+In Unix, *ls* lists contents of a current directory.*python3 animal_farm.py* executes the script using a Python 3 interpreter, and *python3 animal_farm.py cat dog sheep* passes three arguments(cat, dog, sheep) to our script.